-There are various surf spots at Batu Karas and a few lesser known breaks a little further west frequented by travelling and local surfers alike.
-The 3 most well-known surfing spots are:
+There are various surf spots in and around the Batu Karas area and a few lesser-known breaks a little further west frequented by travelling and local surfers alike.
+Find out more below.

 Bulak Bendak: Right